Psychologists for Peace

 The Award is made annually to a student enrolled in an accredited fourth year psychology program or Masters by coursework psychology program who has conducted a research project on a peace-related topic.

-For details on the award, including eligibility, value of the award, selection criteria and nomination process click here.
+For more details on the award, including applications, click here.

 2022